neighborhood999/next-fiveN1/README.md

 For development, you need to provide `API_URL_DEV` as API URL, you can use [docker-fiveN1](https://github.com/neighborhood999/docker-fiveN1) running docker container in your localhost.

-If you want to quick start, I create the [lambda-fiven1.now.sh](https://lambda-fiven1.now.sh/) lambda API, you can make this as your `API_URL_DEV`.
+If you want to quick start, I create the [lambda-fiven1.now.sh](https://lambda-fiven1.now.sh/) lambda API, you can make this as your `API_URL`.

 ## Docker